 After having played the Lead Actor for more than five decades in over 110 motion pictures, Dev Anand continues to bestride Indian Cinema today.
 He has given a new dimension to that magical state known as Stardom.
-And for his exemplary work he was recently awarded the Padma Bhushan - a title awarded to a person of extraordinary talent, in his discipline, for his outstanding contribution and/or achievements by the President of India.
+And for his exemplary work he was awarded the Padma Bhushan in 2001 by the President of India.
 From the time he embarked on his career as a Film Actor in the mid-forties till now, his movies has been a journey filled with enriching experiences for the 'Evergreen Living Legend' of Indian Cinema.
-And he has always remained eternally youthful by his remarkable ability to live always in the present and the future--never in the past.
+And he has always remained eternally youthful by his remarkable ability to live always in the present and the future; never in the past.

 Also, as head of his film production company Navketan International Films, which was founded in 1949, Anand has introduced a multitude of talent to the Indian Film Industry by way of actors, directors, music composers and cinematographers.
 Today, he continues to introduce new talent to cinema and experiment with new ideas for movies.
 And today, he also heads one of the finest Film Sound Post-Production facilities in India - Anand Recording Studios - which has to its credit more than 3,000 Indian feature films that have been mixed/ surround mixed for worldwide release.